amit-420/amit-420/README.md

 ### Hi there 👋

-I am a final year undergraduate student in Mining engineering from VNIT, nagpur.
+I am a 1st year Masters student of Cybernetics and Robotics at CVUT, Prague

 Aspiring Robotics Engineer
 <!--